shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - we have additional complexity for two different services and for the logic for synchronization between them
 - cqrs + materialized view -
   - e.g. when we split our stack into microservices, the data is stored in different databases
-  - this means complex services will have to hit different databases (via api calls to their services), which can be slow
+  - this means complex services will have to hit different databases (via api calls to their services), which is slow
   - so, we use one query service which receives events from "multiple command services" (multiple command services is the key here), and it stores the combined materialized view for all these services at one place
   - e.g. one command service for courses, one command service for reviews
-  - and one query service for the [materialized view](#materialized-view-pattern) that joins the data from both services for an enriched course view
+  - and one query service for the [materialized view](#materialized-view-pattern), say an "enriched course"

 ### Event Sourcing Pattern

 - typically, data in databases is the current state - modifications override the previous state with new state
-- sometimes, we need all the events that led to a state - e.g. we need to show all the transactions for a user's bank account
+- sometimes, we need all the events that led to a state - e.g. show all the transactions for a user's bank account
 - so, we only store events instead of the current state
 - events are "immutable" - we can only "append" events, not change existing ones
 - event sourcing has high performance for write intensive workload - in normal databases in case of write heavy workloads, there is a high contention due to concurrent updates for the same tables and rows. with event sourcing, each write is "append-only", which involves lesser locks
 - to find the current state, we only have to apply or replay all the events
 - we can also store the events in message brokers instead of storing them in databases, but querying message brokers is more difficult than querying databases
-- now, replaying all events for all queries every time might not be efficient. so, we can take "snapshots" at certain periods. we still have all the history, but for deriving the current state, we only need the records since the last snapshot
+- now, replaying all events for all queries every time might not be efficient. so, we can take "snapshots" at certain periods. we still have all the history, but for deriving the current state, we only need records since last snapshot
 - another popular pattern - cqrs + event sourcing
   - the command service just puts the writes to the write events on to the message broker. it can even get rid of its own database
   - the query service listens to these events and accordingly populates its e.g. in memory database with the snapshot we discussed about for faster reads